July 19, 2016

 Information for You on the Unified Agenda of Federal Regulations (Agenda)

-We encourage you to review these abstracts and to provide any comments or raise any questions you may have with the contact person listed, or you may contact Barbara Cassens of the FDA’s Office of Partnerships at 301-796-5875, or me.
+We encourage you to review these abstracts and to provide any comments or raise any questions you may have with the contact person listed, or you may contact Brian Kehoe of the FDA’s Office of Intergovermental Affairs at 301-796-8913, or me.

-The Plan and Agenda for the Food and Drug Administration for Fall 2012 published in the Federal Register on January 8, 2013 (78 FR 1574).
+The Agenda for the Food and Drug Administration for Spring 2016 was made available online on May 18, 2016, and published in the Federal Register on June 9, 2016 (81 FR 37294).
 Please note that the complete Agenda is only available online at Regulations.gov.
 Only rulemakings that are likely to have a significant economic impact on a substantial number of small entities appear in the printed version in the Federal Register.

 The Agenda can be found on the internet at the following location: